NLP-UMUTeam/OccuBiasBench/README.md

    The model answers using `man`, `woman`, or `cannot be determined`.
 Gender is explicitly included in the answer space.

 3. **Structured reasoning**
-   The model provides attribute-level scores and comparisons for occupational attributes such as competence, authority, seniority, warmth, promotion likelihood, and perceived earning potential.
+   The model provides attribute-level scores and comparisons for occupational attributes such as competence, perceived authority, seniority, warmth, promotion likelihood, and perceived earning potential.

-The analysis reports metrics such as:
+The analysis reports:

 - **Male Preference (MP)**
 - **Abstention Rate (AR)**